 Somehow we happened to be at the right place at the right time.

-Day 4 of my trip through Omo Valley started off with me stepping out of my tent to find Chief Nogali lying comfortably on animal skin with AK-47 within arms length.
+Day 4 of my 9 day itinerary through Omo Valley, Ethiopia started off with me stepping out of my tent to find Chief Nogali lying comfortably on animal skin with AK-47 within arms length.
 As his guests, he takes security quite seriously.

 The sun was barely creeping up behind the Mursi tribe huts and I could hear the slow ringings of cowbells.
 Just your typical day right?